 Few companies have the resources to replicate VisaNet.
 Another option is the centralized ledgers that cloud providers have started offering.

 For example, Amazon's Quantum Ledger Database simplifies the process of implementing a shared database designed for ledger-like applications that provides a cryptographically verifiable audit trail without all the overhead of a distributed ledger or blockchain.
 It promises the immutability and verifiability of blockchain combined with the ease and scalability of a traditional cloud service.
-Amazon cautions, however, that a proper blockchain may be a better option in cases that involve untrusted parties.
+Amazon cautions, however, that a proper blockchain might be a better option in cases that involve untrusted parties.

 3. Distributed databases